matrix-org/synapse/docs/user_directory.md

 on this particular server - i.e. ones which your account shares a room with, or who are present in a publicly viewable room present on the server.

-The directory info is stored in various tables, which can (typically after DB corruption) get stale or out of sync.
-If this happens, for now the solution to fix it is to execute the SQL [here](https://github.com/matrix-org/synapse/blob/master/synapse/storage/schema/main/delta/53/user_dir_populate.sql) and then restart synapse.
-This should then start a background task to flush the current tables and regenerate the directory.

 Data model
 ----------